Dropsource/monarch/test/README.md

 If you would like more control over how to run the Monarch tests, then you can use `dart test`.
 If you use `dart test`, there are a few things to keep in mind:

-- The flutter and monarch executables to test need to be sourced in your PATH or they need to be set as environment variables FLUTTER_EXE and MONARCH_EXE
+- The dart, flutter and monarch executables to test need to be sourced in your PATH or they need to be set as environment variables FLUTTER_EXE and MONARCH_EXE
 - The integration tests need to be run sequentially, use the `-j 1` flag.
   Example: `dart test -j 1`